Q believers and Alex Jones fans are the REAL pedophiles. Seriously. I can prove it.

 Why Q believers are the real pedophiles.
 My second video in the Fear Marketeers series was about Roman Polanski.
 (Do me a favor and punch up the view count, willya?
 It stands, at present, at an embarrassing 1.)
 The latter part of this short film touches on the popular right-wing claim that Hollywood is run by Satanic pedophiles.
 To "prove" this assertion, rightists point to Roman Polanski's rape of Samantha Geimer, a crime which occurred forty years ago -- and never mind the fact that Samantha Geimer mentions nothing about Satanic cults or massive conspiracies in her book.

 While researching the video, I decided to learn what psychologists have to say about pedophilia.
-I learned that the Polanski case is best described in terms of hebephilia, not pedophilia.
+Turns out the Polanski case is best described in terms of hebephilia, not pedophilia.
 (Not that this excuses anything, of course.)

 Just how common is pedophilia?
 Merely asking the question is disturbing -- and the answer is more disturbing still.
 From Psychology Today: